 - Brain swelling when a dehydrated person suddenly gets fluids again.

-- Heat injury potentially including lethal heatstroke.
+- Heat injury potentially includes lethal heatstroke.

 - Coma or even death.